I’m Associate Professor and Head of the Department of Political Economy and Moral Science at University of Arizona.

 I’ve previously been assistant professor of economics at Dickinson College from 2015 to 2019.
 I have a PhD in economics from George Mason University (2015), where I was also a Mercatus Center Graduate Research Fellow.
 I have a physics bachelor degree (2003) and a plasma physics master degree (2005).
 I have worked at the Center for Institutional Analysis and Development in Bucharest, Romania for five years (2007-2011).

 At University of Arizona I’m teaching Foundations of Economics, Capitalism and Socialism, Law and Economics, History of Economic Thought in the PPEL major.
 At Dickinson College I have taught microeconomics (principles and intermediate), and various electives on political economy, entrepreneurship, institutional and development economics, and statistical methods.
-I have also coordinated faculty-student research projects, which are currently in various stages of completion, with, so far, three on my Dickinson students.